 Sketch/Underpainting

 As I strive to maintain a non-toxic studio and avoid using solvents, for my underpainting, I opt for water-mixable oil paint thinned with a bit of water.
 I prefer Winsor & Newton Water Mixable Burnt Umber because it dries quickly and creates a paint film that is identical to that of traditional oil paint thinned with solvent.
+Be sure to let this dry thoroughly if you plan to paint the remainder of your work in regular oils like I do.

 -